omx5o/JoinFS/README.md

 MSFS2024 adaptation of the great JoinFS utility
 ===============================================
 This fork offers MSFS2024 integration to JoinFS.
-A proper release will follow shortly.

 Original README
 ===============